google/docsy-example/README.md

 `npm run update:docsy:pack` and commit the refresh.

-To update Hugo, run `npm run update:hugo`, review the new [hugo-extended][] release, then run `npm run approve:hugo`: the install-script approval is pinned to the hugo-extended version, so the new version's install script stays blocked until you approve it.
-Automated update PRs skip hugo-extended for the same reason.
+To update Hugo, run `npm run update:hugo`, review the new [hugo-extended][] release, then run `npm run approve:hugo`: script-enabled installs fail until the new version is approved.
+The approval gates the install script only (the hugo binary self-installs at first use), so don't run builds between the two steps.
+Automated update PRs skip hugo-extended version bumps for the same reason.

 Then run: